 - The statement, however, admits that there had been disputes between the co-founders sometime in Q1 of 2022.

-- However, it's unclear that the supposed statement is actually from the Board, and there was no signature backing the letter sent to Techpoint Africa.
-If anything, the report raises more questions than it answers.
+- However, it's unclear that the supposed statement is actually from the Board, as there is no signature backing it.

 Kloud Commerce's Board of Directors has denied allegations of financial impropriety levelled against the company's CEO, Olumide Olusanya (D.O)